Emogy-reunion/alx-system_engineering-devops/0x07-networking_basics/README.md

 * Which statement is correct for the TCP worker:
   1. Have you received boxes x, y, z?
   2. May I increase the rate at which I am sending you boxes?

+5. 4-TCP_and_UDP_ports
+* Write a Bash script that displays listening ports:
+* That only shows listening sockets
+* That shows the PID and name of the program to which each socket belongs